elixir-europe-training/ELIXIR-TrP-TeSS/docs/chapters/chapter_02.md

+Scenarios 3 is prerequisite for registering a provider and material or event information.
+For the training course, we recommend to use the TeSS sandbox.

+!!! example "Use the TeSS sandbox for demo purposes"

+    1. Create an account on the [TeSS sandbox](https://dev.tess.elixir-europe.org/).
+You can follow Scenario 3 replace the real URL of TeSS by https://dev.tess.elixir-europe.org.
+    2. Register a new content provider on the TeSS sandbox (https://dev.tess.elixir-europe.org/).
+You can use Scenario 4 as a guide.
+    3. Choose one of your forthcoming events or improvise a dummy one.
+    4. Register this event on the TeSS sandbox.
+You can use Scenario 5 as a guide.

 ## Scenario 3: Log into TeSS using an institutional account

 In order to be able to register resources in TeSS you need to log in the registry.
 The following steps are specific for the login procedure with the Life Sciences Account.
 Alternatively, you can use another existing account like Google, Apple or an ORCID.
 In this case you will be redirected to the respective login portal.